-Latest News: Click here for Track 25, our blog, for the latest news on the Canadian’s new Prestige Class as well as updates on our other World’s Top 25 Trains™.
+Latest News: Click here for Track 25, our blog, for the latest news on the Canadian’s new Prestige Class, as well as updates on our other World’s Top 25 Trains™.

 Day 1: Toronto

-Day 2: Niagara Falls
+Day 2: Private tour of Niagara Falls

 Day 3: Depart Toronto